sbalian/spindec/README.md

 - Includes executable for CPMG dephasing (T2) of donors in silicon interacting with 29Si nuclear impurities (nuclear spin diffusion).

+***Coming soon:***

+I'm writing my thesis at the moment so haven't had much time for dev work.

+Planning to implement special methods for quantum dots and heteronuclear spin baths over the summer.

+As always, drop me an [email] if you'd like anything added or already have some modifications you'd like to share or add to this repository.

 Installation
 ------------